subdit/HttpClient-APIs/README.md

 : Import {Injectable} from '@angular/core';
 : HttpClient to handle the Error in both Client-side and Server-side using {ThrowError} from 'rxjs';
 : Using {retry, catchError} from 'rxjs/operators';

+## Server set-up

+Created Faker dummy data in database.json created generate.js to scaffolding and generate the data in a Database.json file.
+Run npm run generate to generate and push the Faker data into Database.json file Run npm run server to run the server in locallhost://3000/products